Estimated reading time: 3 minutes

 As you compare home loan options, it is important to understand interest rates.
 Each month, you’ll pay back a portion of the principal (the amount you have borrowed to buy your home) plus interest accrued.
 Lenders use an amortization formula to determine how much of your monthly payment is principal and how much is interest.
 It’s always best to talk to your mortgage lender to find out what interest rates are currently available.

-Do I need to pre-qualify?
+Do I need to get Pre-Approved?

 How are property taxes paid with my mortgage loan?